aaronparker/aaronparker.github.io/_posts/2010-10-20-deploying-adobe-reader-x.md

 # Licensing Your Deployment

-Although Adobe Reader is free you&#8217;ll need to agree to and obtain a license to distribute it in your own environment.
-Obtaining a license is simple, you&#8217;ll just need to answer a few questions such as the number of copies, how you will distribute Reader, which platforms and some information on your company including contact information.
+Although Adobe Reader is free you'll need to agree to and obtain a license to distribute it in your own environment.
+Obtaining a license is simple, you'll just need to answer a few questions such as the number of copies, how you will distribute Reader, which platforms and some information on your company including contact information.
 The same license can be used for distributing Flash player and Adobe AIR.
 To apply for the license go to the [Adobe Runtimes / Reader Distribution License Agreement](http://www.adobe.com/go/rdr_apply_dist).

 # Obtaining the Adobe Customization Wizard

-Unfortunately Adobe doesn&#8217;t use the same installer across all of their products - the installers for the Acrobat products are different to the [Creative Suite](http://www.adobe.com/devnet/creativesuite/enterprisedeployment.html) products.
-For anyone who&#8217;s attempted deployment of the CS products would probably consider this a good thing.
+Unfortunately Adobe doesn't use the same installer across all of their products - the installers for the Acrobat products are different to the [Creative Suite](http://www.adobe.com/devnet/creativesuite/enterprisedeployment.html) products.
+For anyone who's attempted deployment of the CS products would probably consider this a good thing.

-To start customising Reader before deploying, you&#8217;ll need access to the Adobe Customization Wizard.
-The Customization Wizard X hasn&#8217;t changed much since the [Customization Wizard 9](http://www.adobe.com/support/downloads/detail.jsp?ftpID=3993), so if you have experience deploying [Adobe Reader 8](http://stealthpuppy.com/deployment/deploying-adobe-reader-81) or [Reader 9](http://stealthpuppy.com/deployment/deploying-adobe-reader-9-for-windows/), you&#8217;ll be comfortable customising and deploying the new version.
+To start customising Reader before deploying, you'll need access to the Adobe Customization Wizard.
+The Customization Wizard X hasn't changed much since the [Customization Wizard 9](http://www.adobe.com/support/downloads/detail.jsp?ftpID=3993), so if you have experience deploying [Adobe Reader 8](http://stealthpuppy.com/deployment/deploying-adobe-reader-81) or [Reader 9](http://stealthpuppy.com/deployment/deploying-adobe-reader-9-for-windows/), you'll be comfortable customising and deploying the new version.

 The Adobe Customization Wizard X should be available from here - [Adobe Customization Wizard X](http://www.adobe.com/support/downloads/detail.jsp?ftpID=4950).
 Otherwise you can use this direct download link: [Adobe Customization Wizard X](http://ardownload.adobe.com/pub/adobe/acrobat/win/10.x/10.0.0/misc/CustWiz1000_en_US.exe).
 An FTP site is also available - [Adobe FTP site](ftp://ftp.adobe.com/pub/adobe/acrobat/win/10.x/10.0.0/misc/).